CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control

 \subsubsection{Validation of Real-World Deployment}

-Real-world validation was conducted to evaluate the policy's performance, systematically comparing simulation predictions to hardware measurements as shown in \Cref{tab:realworld_results}.
+To evaluate the policy's real-world transferability, \Cref{tab:realworld_results} systematically compares its performance between simulation and real world.

+The results confirm an effective sim-to-real transfer, achieving transfer ratios from 0.56 to 1.00 across key metrics, where a value of 1.00 indicates perfect transference.
+The most notable degradation, Heading Tracking Error (ratio: 0.56), is attributed to unmodeled IMU noise.
+Conversely, Velocity Tracking Error was nearly eliminated (ratio: 1.00), as the velocity command was directly mapped to motor speed, bypassing inference.
+These results validate the policy's real-world effectiveness.

+Notably, real-world baseline comparisons were omitted since they failed to directly stabilize the physical platform.
+Under zero-shot transfer constraint, baselines were tuned solely in simulation and deployed without hardware fine-tuning, but their reliance on nominal linearized models made them highly sensitive to sim-to-real mismatches.
+In contrast, our domain-randomized DRL policy learned robustness to such uncertainties and successfully transferred to hardware.

 To validate the policy's efficacy as a robust controller, we employed two command modalities.
-In the \textit{human-in-the-loop} configuration, high-level directives ($v_{\text{cmd}}, \delta_{\text{cmd}}$) were provided by a remote operator, with the CycleRL policy autonomously managing the actuation for stability.
-To further demonstrate higher-level autonomy, we integrated a \textit{vision-based lane tracking system} that automatically generates steering references.
-The policy was tested across diverse conditions, including flat surfaces, gravel paths, rugged grass, ramps, varying payloads and velocities, tire anomalies and lateral perturbations.
-Videos can be available at \href{https://anony6f05.github.io/CycleRL/}{video link}.
+In the \textit{human-in-the-loop} configuration, high-level directives ($v_{\text{cmd}}, \delta_{\text{cmd}}$) were provided by a remote operator, with the CycleRL policy autonomously managing the actuation for stability and steering.
+The policy was tested across diverse conditions, including asphalt roads, gravel paths, rugged grass, ramps, varying payloads and velocities, tire anomalies and lateral perturbations.
+To further demonstrate higher-level autonomy, we integrated a \textit{vision-based lane tracking system}~\cite{qin2020ultra}, in which RGB images from a front-mounted Intel RealSense D435i camera are used for lane detection and the deviation between the detected lane center and the vehicle's heading is fed into a tuned PID controller to yield the reference steering command.
+Furthermore, we validate the framework's generalizability via successful zero-shot transfer to a scooter platform using the identical policy, with all deployment videos available at \href{https://cpnt-lab.github.io/CycleRL/}{video link}.

-The results confirm a direct sim-to-real transfer, achieving transfer ratios between 0.56 and 1.00 across key metrics, where a value of 1.00 indicates perfect transference.
-The most notable degradation, Steering Tracking Error (ratio: 0.56), is attributed to unmodeled IMU noise.
-Conversely, Velocity Tracking Error was nearly eliminated (ratio: 1.00), as the velocity command was directly mapped to motor speed, bypassing wheel slip.
-These results validate the policy's real-world effectiveness.

-Notably, real-world comparisons with the baselines are omitted, as they failed to directly stabilize the physical platform due to severe sensitivity to model mismatches.
-This stark contrast underscores that our DRL approach, combined with domain randomization, effectively bridges the Sim-to-Real gap that rendered traditional methods inoperable.